Materials science: Metal alloys

-The study of metal alloys is a significant part of materials science.
-Of all the metallic alloys in use today, the alloys of iron (steel, stainless steel, cast iron, tool steel, alloy steels) make up the largest proportion both by quantity and commercial value.
+The alloys of iron (steel, stainless steel, cast iron, tool steel, alloy steels) make up the largest proportion of metals today both by quantity and commercial value.

 Iron alloyed with various proportions of carbon gives low, mid and high carbon steels.
-An iron-carbon alloy is only considered steel, if the carbon level is between 0.01% and 2.00%.
-For the steels, the hardness and tensile strength of the steel is related to the amount of carbon present, with increasing carbon levels also leading to lower ductility and toughness.
+An iron-carbon alloy is only considered steel if the carbon level is between 0.01% and 2.00% by weight.
+For steels, the hardness and tensile strength of the steel is related to the amount of carbon present, with increasing carbon levels also leading to lower ductility and toughness.
 Heat treatment processes such as quenching and tempering can significantly change these properties, however.
-Cast Iron is defined as an iron–carbon alloy with more than 2.00%, but less than 6.67% carbon.
-Stainless steel is defined as a regular steel alloy with greater than 10% by weight alloying content of Chromium.
-Nickel and Molybdenum are typically also found in stainless steels.
+In contrast, certain metal alloys exhibit unique properties where their size and density remain unchanged across a range of temperatures.
+Cast iron is defined as an iron–carbon alloy with more than 2.00%, but less than 6.67% carbon.
+Stainless steel is defined as a regular steel alloy with greater than 10% by weight alloying content of chromium.
+Nickel and molybdenum are typically also added in stainless steels.

 Other significant metallic alloys are those of aluminium, titanium, copper and magnesium.
 Copper alloys have been known for a long time (since the Bronze Age), while the alloys of the other three metals have been relatively recently developed.
 Due to the chemical reactivity of these metals, the electrolytic extraction processes required were only developed relatively recently.
 The alloys of aluminium, titanium and magnesium are also known and valued for their high strength to weight ratios and, in the case of magnesium, their ability to provide electromagnetic shielding.
-These materials are ideal for situations, where high strength to weight ratios are more important than bulk cost, such as in the aerospace industry and certain automotive engineering applications.
+These materials are ideal for situations where high strength to weight ratios are more important than bulk cost, such as in the aerospace industry and certain automotive engineering applications.